Netflix/falcor/documentation/router.md

 In order to create the requested subset of the JSON Graph object, the Router matches the requested paths against a series of Routes.
 A Route is an object with a pattern that can match a set of paths, and is responsible for creating the subset of the JSON Graph object which contains the data requested by those paths.
 Typically Routes build a subset of the JSON Graph object on-demand by retrieving the data from persistent data stores or web services.
 The Route transforms the data retrieved from the data sources into the the schema of the JSON Graph, and delivers it to the Router.
 Once the Router receives the JSON Graph subset from the Route, it evaluates the paths against the JSON Graph subset using the (Path Evaluation) algorithm.
 If the router encounters References in the JSON Graph, it may optimize the requested paths, and recursively evaluate them against the Routes.
 The Router's final output is the subset of virtual JSON Graph that combines all the responses produced by the evaluated the requested paths against the Routes.

+## When to use a Router

+The Router is appropriate as an abstraction over a service layer or REST API.
+Using a Router over these types of APIs provides just enough flexibility to avoid client round-trips without introducing heavy-weight abstractions.
+Service-oriented architectures are common in systems that are designed for scalability.
+These systems typically store data in different data sources and expose them through a variety of different services.
+For example Netflix uses a Router in front of its [Microservice architecture](http://techblog.netflix.com/2015/02/a-microscope-on-microservices.html).

+**It is rarely ideal to use a Router to directly access a single SQL Database**.
+Application's that use a single SQL store often attempt to build a single SQL Query for every server request.
+Router's work splitting up requests up for different sections of the JSON Graph document into seperate handlers and sending individual requests to services to retrieve the requested data.
+As a consequence Router's rarely have sufficient context to produce a single optimized SQL query.
+We are currently exploring different options for supporting this type of data access pattern in Falcor in future.

 ## Contrasting a REST Router with a Falcor Router

 Falcor Routers serve the same purpose as Routers for RESTful endpoints: they allow app servers to remain stateless by retrieving requested data from persistent data stores on-demand.
 However a Falcor Router differs from the Router used by RESTful application servers in a few ways in order to accommodate the unique way in which Falcor app servers expose their data.